taciturnaxolotl/carriage/README.md

 #

-## Why?
+## What's this?

-I wanted a consistent way to format my `README.md` and a nice template to use when creating a new project so this is what I made!
+This is my personal template repo!
+It serves as the reference for my `README.md` formating style and hopefully soon my license scheme.

 ## Why that License?